Gabriel Woods

 8. Price Range

 On a per-pound basis, brisket tends to be a better deal than flank steak at the grocery and big box stores.
-In fact, brisket can cost less than half of what flank steak does [3].

 9. Marbling

-Because of its higher fat content, brisket has more marbling than flank steak.
+Due to its higher fat content, brisket has more marbling than flank steak.
 On the other hand, flank steak is much leaner and carries very little marbling.

 If a well-marbled piece of meat is what you’re after, beef brisket is the way to go.